-3.1 The maintaining of normal operational and habitable conditions provided on board, as well as the operation of all equipment needed for the primary duties of the ship, will be ensured without recourse to the second power station or the emergency source of electrical power.
+3.1 The maintaining of normal operational and habitable conditions provided on board, as well as the operation of all equipment needed for the primary duties of the ship, will be ensured without recourse to the second power station or the emergency source of electrical power,

-- 3.2 The operation of the equipment required for safety will be ensured under various emergency conditions. - 3.3 The safety of crew and ship from electrical hazards will be ensured. - 3.4 A high reliability will be provided through simple and clearly understandable operating sequences and through the use of type-tested products where these are prescribed in these Rules and in the building specification. - 3.5 A high combat survivability will be safe guarded through decentralization of the generating and distributing arrangements as well as redundancies, both in the construction and in the functions, especially for essential equipment, - 3.6 If in a class of naval ships, originally planned to be identical, deviations become necessary, TL shall be duly informed and changes properly documented.
+3.2 The operation of the equipment required for safety will be ensured under various emergency conditions, simple and clearly understandable operating sequences and through the use of type-tested products where these are prescribed in these Rules and in the building specification,

+3.3 The safety of crew and ship from electrical hazards will be ensured,

+3.4 A high reliability will be provided through

+3.5 A high combat survivability will be safe guarded through decentralization of the generating and distributing arrangements as well as redundancies, both in the construction and in the functions, especially for essential equipment,

+3.6 If in a class of naval ships, originally planned to be identical, deviations become necessary, TL shall be duly informed and changes properly documented.

+4. Equivalence

+4.1 Naval ships deviating from the TL Rules in their type, equipment or in some of their parts may be classed, provided that their structures or equipment are found to be equivalent to the TL requirements for the respective Class.

+4.2 In this respect, TL can accept alternative design, arrangements and calculation/analyses (FE, FMEA, etc.) which are suitable to satisfy the intent of the respective TL requirements and to achieve the equivalent safety level.